logo

 • USD 250M BIT claim against the Government of Macedonia

-Represented Mr and Mrs Binani in their USD 250 million-investment treaty claim against the Government of Macedonia under India-Macedonia BIT (PCA Case No. 2018-38).
+Mr and Mrs Binani in their USD 250 million-investment treaty claim against the Government of Macedonia under India-Macedonia BIT (PCA Case No. 2018-38).

 • ICSID arbitration against the Government of UAE

-Represented Mr Shokat Dalal in an ICSID arbitration against the Government of UAE under the UK-UAE BIT for his claims arising out of investments made in “The World” island project - a project to build 240 man-made islands (ICSID Case No. ARB/19/10).
+Mr Shokat Dalal in an ICSID arbitration against the Government of UAE under the UK-UAE BIT for his claims arising out of investments made in “The World” island project - a project to build 240 man-made islands (ICSID Case No. ARB/19/10).

 Arrow

-International Arbitration
+International Commercial Arbitration

 • AAA-ICDR arbitration over data breach claim (IT/ITES leader)

-• SIAC arbitration for Spanish infrastructure enterprise
+• SIAC arbitration for Spanish infrastructure company

 • SIAC arbitration in oil & gas sector dispute (Indian conglomerate)